sovereign-solutions/ss-tracking-sdk-sample-android/README.md

 To run the example project, clone the repo, open and run in Android Studio.

 ## Installation AAR
-Copy arr in libs folder to your project libs folder.
+Copy aar in libs folder to your project libs folder.

 In file /app/build.gradle under dependencies add: